MatthewJaluvka/PF1e-Homebrew-Options/Crimson Reclaimer.md

 **Mercy (Su)**: At 4th and 8th level, a Crimson Reclaimer can select one mercy, using her class level as her effective paladin level (stacking with levels in any class granting mercy).

-**Blade of the Crimson Oath (Su)**: At 5th level, a Crimson Reclaimer can, as a swift action, call upon the Crimson Oath.
+**Blade of the Crimson Oath (Su)**: At 5th level, a Crimson Reclaimer can, as a swift action, call upon the Crimson Oath (equivalent to a spell's verbal component).
 For 1 round, she gains a sacred bonus to attack rolls and AC equal to her Charisma modifier against an undead target she can see, and a sacred bonus to weapon damage rolls equal to her character level against that target.
 The Crimson Reclaimer can use this ability a number of times per day equal to her class level plus her Charisma modifier.

 **Focused Training (Ex)**: At 5th and 9th level, a Crimson Reclaimer gains Skill Focus in any Crimson Reclaimer class skill.